11. Gifts, vocation and work

 Taking on responsibilities and exercising initiative early in life is both good training for the long term and a good indicator of gifts.
 So in general, don't hold back when opportunities arise, and be ready to find and create opportunities well before they are offered to you on a plate.

-There is a lot to be said for getting involved in as much leadership and volunteer organisational work as possible as early in life as one can.
 While not wanting to deprive yourself of fun during your teenage years, the skills and the patterns of work and leadership that can be set into your life at that age are phenomenal.
-A young person who is able to pick up on management, organisational and leadership skills as a teenager is set up to be able to be used in God's kingdom in many different ways for the rest of their life as a person who makes things happen.
+A young person who is able to pick up on management, organisational and leadership skills as a teenager is set up to be able to be used in God's kingdom in many different ways for the rest of their life as a person who effectively serves others and makes things happen.
 Acquiring early a mindset of service and then applying this without necessarily getting anything back in return is a wonderful attribute, and once again is something that God will really be able to use throughout their life.

 11.2 Discussion questions (use with 11.3):